UnterrainerInformatik/java/SplitStopWatch/readme.md

 This class implements a stopWatch.

+This repository is private since this is the master- and release-branch.
+You may clone it, but it will be read-only.
+If you want to contribute to our repository (push, open pull requests), please use the copy on github located here: [the public github repository][github]

 Additionally to the normal stopWatch-functionality it may be used to debug out split-times as well.
 It measures the split-times and keeps track of the overall times in a variable.
 Don't be afraid to stop the watch.
 Stopping doesn't mean you loose any value whatsoever.
 Think of it as a real-life stopWatch where you may press the start-button at any time after previously pressing the stop-button.